licarpen/authentication/README.md

 # Authentication
-An exericise in implementing user authentiticaion on the backend with signup, login, and verification.
+An exericise in implementing user authentication on the backend with signup, login, and verification.
+Passwords are hashed and session cookies are set on signup/login.
+Supertest is used for testing.

 ## Technology